OpenStackOnRaPi/ostackinstall/README.md

 8. Install usefull tools

-   Note: ```lm-sensors``` does not serve OpenStack purposes directly, but can be used to monitor CPU temperature(after ssh onto RaPi)
+   Note: ```lm-sensors``` does not serve OpenStack purposes directly, but can be used to monitor CPU temperature (one has to ssh onto the RaPi)

 ```
 $ sudo apt-get install net-tools -y && sudo apt-get install lm-sensors -y

-#run to check processor temperature
+#run to check CPU temperature
 $ sensors
 ```

-8. Enable packet forwarding on the RbPi
+8. Enable packet forwarding on the RaPi

 ```
 $ sudo nano /etc/sysctl.conf